MyNeDICC/lc-data-preservation/README.md

 ##Discussion

-    - Storage and Back-up by Kayleigh
+    - 01 Storage and Back-up by Kayleigh

-    - Security by Banele
+    - 02 Security by Banele

-    - Long-term Access by Rose
+    - 03 Long-term Access by Rose

-    - File naming and Formatting by Thabang
+    - 04 File naming and Formatting by Thabang

-    - Metadata (Documenting and Structuring) - by Ednah
+    - 05 Metadata (Documenting and Structuring) by by Ednah

-    - Migration and normalisation - Kgopelo
+    - 06 Migration and normalisation by Kgopelo

-    - Persistent Identifiers (PIDs) by Nomvuyelo
+    - 07 Persistent Identifiers (PIDs) by Nomvuyelo